noteed/docker-postgresql/README.md

     > docker run -d pgserver run
     > docker run -t -i pgserver psql

+If a file `/initial.sh` is available in the image, it is executed before running the server.
+Its purpose is to provide another way to create the `/data` directory.
+A second argument can be given and will be passed the script (e.g. to give it some URL from which to fetch a tarball).

+    > docker run -d pgserver run http://example.com/base.tar.gz

 To keep the PostgreSQL cluster around, and possibly reuse it in the next run of the image, a volume called `/data` can be given to the container, e.g.: